 4. Assemble the salad.

-Stir in the grapes, blueberries, strawberries, drained can of pineapple tidbits, coconut, and pecans.
+Stir in the grapes, blueberries, strawberries, drained can of pineapple tidbits, and coconut and pecans if using.

 Cover with plastic wrap and chill for one hour.

 This salad is best enjoyed the same day it is made.

 Store leftover fruit salad in an airtight container in the refrigerator for up to 3 days.